LinuxForHealth/docs/README.md

 ### Build

-1. Clone the this repo.
+1. Clone the this repo and `cd docs`.
 ```
 git clone https://github.com/idaas-connect/docs
 ```